John W. Raymond

 John William Raymond (born April 30, 1962) is a retired United States Space Force general who served as the first chief of space operations from 2019 to 2022.
 The first guardian, he served as commander of the United States Space Command from 2019 to 2020.

 Raised in a military family, Raymond was commissioned into the United States Air Force in 1984 after graduating from Clemson University.
 A career missile and space operations officer, he has commanded the 5th Space Surveillance Squadron, 30th Operations Group, Fourteenth Air Force, Joint Force Space Component Command, and Air Force Space Command.
 He has been deployed to serve in the War in Afghanistan and the Iraq War.

 In 2016, Raymond assumed command of the Air Force Space Command and, in 2019, assumed additional duties as unified combatant command commander following the reestablishment of the U.S. Space Command.
 When the U.S. Space Force was established, he became the first chief of space operations.
 He also became the first member of the Space Force, ending his over 35 years of service in the Air Force.

 For his work in leading the initial building of the Space Force, Raymond has been described as the "father of the Space Force".
 As the first chief of space operations, he oversaw the standup of new Space Force organizations, transfer of personnel from other military branches, consolidation of space units from other services, and setting its culture.
 He relinquished his post as chief of space operations in 2022 and retired from military service in 2023.

+Following his retirement from military service, Raymond joined the board of directors of Axiom Space and Impulse Space.
+He also serves as a senior managing director Cerberus Capital Management and a visiting fellow at the Hoover Institution.

 Early life and education

 Born in Monterey County, California, and raised in Alexandria, Virginia, John William Raymond is the son of Barbara Ryan and retired United States Army Colonel John Allen Raymond (1935–2016).
 Since 1865, his family has had graduates from United States Military Academy in West Point, New York, including his great great grandfather, great grandfather, grandfather, and father.
 His great great grandfather, Army Brigadier General Charles Walker Raymond, graduated as the top cadet of his class in 1865.
 As an Army captain, civil engineer Charles Raymond commanded a delegation that went to Northern Tasmania to time the transit of Venus in December 1874.
-His father was a 1958 graduate of West Point, where he once taught astronomy.
+His father was a 1958 graduate of West Point, where he once taught astronomy.He attended Thomas Jefferson High School and graduated in 1980.